 Elizabeth Rose produced their first wine in 2007 – appropriately a rosé.
 Created in honor of Andy and Nancy’s oldest daughter, Kendall for her 21st birthday combining her middle name of Elizabeth.
 But not wanting to name the wine Elizabeth she added rose.
 Only in wine country, right?!
 While they still produce a rosé, and some confusion may stem from this original wine, production has branched out to include other varietals including Chardonnay, Pinot Noir & a Red Blend and the highly unique Flora.
 These are wines that are very reasonably priced for Napa Valley standards and are often distributed at select restaurants.

 Production is always extremely limited due to the tiny vineyard block; only 100 cases of this wine was made in 2016.
+The family planted the Flora vines in 2003 and added a second small planting in 2019, both in the Block House Vineyard in Yountville.
 As of our latest update to this review, a limited amount of Flora grapes are sold to Schramsberg Vineyards and to vintner Steve Matthiasson for his Vermouth.

 One doesn’t always associate contemporary Yountville vineyards with Pinot Noir or the Napa Valley proper (it is typically grown in Carneros closer to the cooling breezes of the San Pablo Bay).
 But this is a part of the sub appellation that typically stays fairly cool.
 Morgaen references a phenomenon similar to the fluid pressure described in the Venturi effect but with wind.
 The vineyard site lies in part of the valley that experiences afternoon wind flow (even when its warm in the summer), a narrowing gap between the Vaca Mountains and the Yountville Hills.